| |

 if we examine more disaggregated evidence of merchandise

-trade available from the Directorate of Commercial Intelligences
+trade available from the Directorate of Commercial

-and Statistics (DGCIS) for the first seven months (Aptil-October)
+Intelligences and Statistics (DGCIS) for the first

-of financial year 2006-07 and compare it with the performance
+and compare it with the performance during the corresponding

-during the corresponding period of the previous year.
+period of the previous year.
+This data too points

-This data too points to a creditable 25 per cent annual
+to a creditable 25 per cent annual increase in India's

-increase in India's merchandise exports in dollar terms.
+merchandise exports in dollar terms.

 Chart

-2 >>
+2 >> Click

-But the growth in exports appears to be extremely concentrated.
+But the growth in exports appears to be extremely

-exports.
-This in itself should give no cause for concern.
+in overall merchandise exports.
+This in itself should

-Success in a few areas of competitive advantage is still
+of competitive advantage is still success.
+But the

-rates, it consists of sugar, molasses, non-ferrous metals,
+it consists of sugar, molasses, non-ferrous metals,

 raw cotton, man-made staple fibre, groundnut, petroleum